stephen-ics/haskell/README.md

     first (a, b) = a
 ```
 - A predicate is a function that yields a boolean, they can guard patterns
-- Guards only allow the execution of a branch if the corresponding predicate yields to True
+- The symbol '|' can be used to add guards (not to be confused with the '|' that declares a sum data type).
+Guards only allow the execution of a branch if the corresponding predicate yields to True
+- One can think of a guard as an conditional statement (if else)
 ```haskell
     filter :: (a -> Bool) -> [a] -> [a], type definition
     filter pred [] = []